 He confirmed in a statement on 18 May 2013 that he would be joining Racing 92's coaching team in July 2013.
 He became an assistant coach and also worked with their youth team.

 Since making his debut in 1997, against the province of his parent’s birth, Connacht, O’Gara has become one of the world’s most respected fly halves.
 International representation was soon to follow provincial as O’Gara made his Ireland debut against Scotland in 2000.

 He has forever cemented his place in Irish rugby folklore as his last gasp drop goal beat Wales to seal Ireland’s first Grand Slam in 61 years.

-O'Gara officially began his coaching role at Racing 92 on 1 July 2013.
-On 9 March 2016, it was announced that O'Gara had signed a contract extension with Racing 92, which will see him remain with the club until at least 2019.
+He officially began his coaching role at Racing 92 on 1 July 2013.
+On 9 March 2016, it was announced that he had signed a contract extension with Racing 92, which would see him remain with the club until at least 2019.

 |2000 - 2012|

 |1997 - 2013|

 |British & Irish Lions